catfordfire/athletiq/README.md

 # 🏃 Athletiq

-**Self-hosted Strava analytics on your Synology NAS — a Veloviewer alternative you own.**
+**Self-hosted Strava analytics on your Docker — a Veloviewer alternative you own.**

 No subscription fees.
 No third parties.
 Your data stays on your hardware.